xorbit/wesp32-demos/mongooseos_light/README.md

 The code first gets the pin definition for the LED and configures it as an output.
 After that is a handler that deals with updating the LED and updating the cloud backend with the current state.
 There is no main loop as the whole thing is properly event driven.

+## WARNING

+During my testing with Mongoose OS, I blew up the Ethernet phy on my wESP32.
+I haven't tracked down the exact library that caused this issue, but it happened when I included the `js-demo-bundle` library in my `mos.yml` file.
+Therefor, **DO NOT USE THIS LIBRARY WITH THE WESP32** and **DO NOT TRY ANY OF THE DEMOS THAT LOAD THIS LIBRARY WITH THE WESP32**.
+The demo bundle library pulls in a whole slew of hardware driver libraries and my theory is that one of them reconfigures some pins of the ESP32 in a way that is damaging to the phy.

+I hope to have a more fine-grained idea of what the root cause of this is in the future, but for now, this is all I know about the issue.